zglueck/workshop-demo/sections/2/navigation.md

 A single touch operates similarly to the left click when using a mouse by dragging the globe.

 #### Pinching
-A two finger pinch will zoom in or out.
+A two finger pinch will move the eye point towards and away from the look at position.

 #### Two Finger Rotation
 Two fingers rotating around each other will rotate the globe.